Skip to main content

-Gem’s marketing material boasts that their tool can “Build pipelines 5x faster by automating personalized outreach across multiple channels”, “Maximize recruiter effectiveness and impact”, and “Run talent acquisition like a data-driven business”.
+Gem’s platform offers features intended to “Build pipelines 5x faster by automating personalized outreach across multiple channels,” “Maximize recruiter effectiveness and impact,” and “Run talent acquisition like a data-driven business.”
+These capabilities reflect the growing emphasis on efficiency and scale in recruitment processes.

 Hey {{ recruiter }},